 A 2015 Documentary, 'The Russian Woodpecker' Dives Deeper Into The Duga-3 ClaimsVideo: YouTube

 The top-secret failure of a radio base was the main focus of Chad Gracia's 2015 documentary The Russian Woodpecker.
 In the film, Ukrainian performance artist Fedor Alexandrovich wildly tries to get to the bottom of the Duga-3 conspiracy.
 He interviews all sorts of officials and personnel involved in the Chernobyl disaster and subsequent cleanup, mostly getting reactions of, "you're insane."

 However, there is some truth to his claims concerning the Russian Woodpecker cover-up conspiracy.
-The aurora borealis (northern lights) affect satellite signals, and all radio systems should be built taking this into consideration.
-He assumes Duga-3 was not built with the northern lights in mind.
-He also confirmed a decent amount of Soviet engineering lacked thorough planning and safety consideration; the test which caused the reactor explosion was actually the second version of a safety experiment that had failed the previous year.
+The Aurora Borealis (Northern Lights) affect satellite signals, and all radio systems should be built taking this into consideration.
+He assumes Duga-3 was not built with the Northern Lights in mind.
+He also confirmed a decent amount of Soviet engineering lacked thorough planning and safety consideration; the test which caused the reactor to erupt was actually the second version of a safety experiment that had failed the previous year.

 The documentary also stresses the fact the radio base cost nearly double that of the Chernobyl nuclear power plant - a costly failure by any generation's standards.

 The Russian Woodpecker Continued For Three Years After The Nuclear Disaster

 When the incident happened in 1986, Duga-3 was in the Exclusion Zone, meaning all military personnel there dropped whatever they were doing and evacuated along with everyone else.
 The huge, futuristic radio station was left unmanned.
 The bizarre thing is the obnoxiously recognizable ticking signal the station sent out continued to do so for three more years.
 Then in 1989, it suddenly stopped.